Small home theatre ideas

 Bookshelf speakers and slender center channel speakers are great for small home theaters.
 Look for good spots to position them on your TV stand or bookshelves.
 Measure the available spaces and check the speaker dimensions before buying.
 Don’t stray too far from our home theater speaker placement guidelines.

-Is your TV is wall mounted?
+Is your TV wall-mounted?
 Look for speakers that can be wall-mounted, too.
 Most small bookshelf speakers can be wall-mounted.
 Specially designed on-wall speakers like the MartinLogan Motion SLM or the Klipsch Reference Premiere Designer On-Wall models have a flatter profile.
 They look great next to a wall-mounted TV.

 For an even less conspicuous installation, consider in-wall speakers.
 If you’re using in-wall or on-wall speakers, you’ll need to conceal the wires.
 For tips on how to do that, see our in-wall wiring guide.